UTSA is a participating school for the UT Austin Coordinated Admission Program (CAP).

 Your First Year at UTSA

 Students who attend UTSA to fulfill their CAP requirements to transfer to UT Austin will have to attend UTSA for summer, fall and spring.
 Below is what a schedule could look like for a CAP student.
-Please note, CAP students at UTSA must start in the second summer 5-week term (July 2 – Aug 7).
-All courses will be online for the summer term.
+Please note, CAP students at UTSA must start in either the second summer 5-week term (which starts July 6) or the second summer 4-week term (which starts on July 12).

-Summer (second 5-week term): must take 6 hours
+Summer (second 5-week term or second 4-week term): must take 6 hours

 - Students take two courses (minimum 6 credits – option of up to 7 credits if necessary).

-- All courses will be online this summer.
-Please note that UT Austin will only accept online courses taken at UTSA.
+- Online course options may be available.
+Please note that UT Austin will only accept approved courses taken at UTSA.

 - On campus housing is available for those with exceptional need.
 Contact Housing and Residence Life for more information.